GoogleChromeLabs/chromeos_smart_card_connector/README.rst

     mentioned free USB CCID driver are supplied.
 Support of pluggable drivers is also not implemented yet, though it's possible technically (each driver can be created as a separate App talking to the Connector App through some defined interface).
+A list of readers supported by CCID can be found on their website <https://pcsclite.alioth.debian.org/ccid/section.html>.

 2. A number of **third-party middleware Apps** containing the smart card drivers.